 How do I get a good night’s sleep when I’m out camping?
 It’s a question we get asked all the time.
 Perhaps the better question is which camping bed is right for me?
 This is what we’ll be discussing here.

-For most campers, the most comfortable camping bed setup will be an airbed, a travel pillow, and a warm 3-season sleeping bag.
-This will keep you warm and comfortable in most seasons, and its compact enough for most people to carry.
+Most campers choose an airbed, a travel pillow, and a warm 3-season sleeping bag to sleep on while camping.
+This will keep you warm and comfortable in most seasons, and it’s compact enough for most people to carry.

 Like most things in life, not all camping beds are created equal, and there are pros and cons to each type of bed.
 Be that weight, space, how cold they are or how comfortable they are.